 Employees who qualify for Workers' Compensation coverage shall be continued on the payroll and shall not have their employment terminated during the compensable period, except for just cause.
-Upon return to work following recovery, an employee who was on claim for less than twenty-nine (29)
+Upon return to work following recovery, an employee who was on claim for less than twenty-nine (29) months shall continue in their former job; an employee who was on claim for more than twenty-nine

-(f) Sick leave pay shall be paid for the one (1) day or less not covered by the Workers' Compensation Act.

-31.05 Sick leave pay shall be computed on the basis of scheduled work days and all claims shall be paid on this basis.
+- (29) months shall return to an equivalent position, exercising their seniority rights if necessary, pursuant to Article 17.04. - (f) Sick leave pay shall be paid for the one (1) day or less not covered by the Workers Compensation Act. - 31.05 Sick leave pay shall be computed on the basis of scheduled work days and all claims shall be paid on this basis.